Alters (comics): Volume 1 - The Story of Chalice

 One in fifty million humans on Earth are Alters, genetic mutants with varying superpowers.
 Initially their emergence is a source of excitement, however due to the random nature of the Alterations not all are altruistic.
 One of the most powerful names himself Matter Man and sets himself up as a terrorist on the Eastern seaboard, gathering other Alters with similar desires.
 They are opposed by the Gateway Army, a group of Alters gathered by Octavian, who believe in using their powers for good.

 Charlie Young is the latest Alter to emerge.
 Living as a young man with her kindly but conservative family in Cleveland, Charlie is secretly undergoing hormone treatment and transitioning to being biologically female, keeping both this and her Alteration secret.
 As a result Charlie finds inner peace in the guise of the superhero Chalice, who is identified as female.
-Charlie's brother Teddy is wheelchair bound with cerebral palsy, but is secretly also a powerful Alter, something only Charlie is able to detect.
+Charlie's brother Teddy has cerebral palsy and uses a wheelchair, but is secretly also a powerful Alter, something only Charlie is able to detect.

 Chalice's public appearance attracts the attention of both Octavian and Matter Man, due to her high level of powers including gravity manipulation, the ability to move through quantum tunnels and also to detect emerging Alters.
 Octavian tries to persuade Chalice to join the Gateway Army but is unsuccessful, while Matter Man begins executing random civilians to draw Chalice out.
 A disastrous confrontation follows where Chalice's inexperience leads to Gateway Army member Morph being crippled, with his real identity exposed as a result.
 Chastened and guilty, Chalice joins Octavian's cause.
-After some friction from other members, and Octavian correctly guessing Chalice's transgenderism (promising not to pry into her private life), the group becomes closer.
+After some friction from other members, and Octavian correctly guessing Chalice's transness (promising not to pry into her private life), the group becomes closer.
 Out of costume with the other members, Charlie identifies as female.
 At Octavian's urging Chalice becomes spokesperson for the Gateway Army, issuing a challenge to Matter Man.
 As a result he targets a baseball game Charlie is attending along with her family as part of a string of attacks.
 The Gateway Army responds but are spread thin.

 Chalice battles a group of Matter Man's followers and is immobilised, with one removing her wig.
 However one called Agent Nein reveals they are following Matter Man out of a mixture of fear and a dislike of Octavian's agenda.
 He tells Chalice that Matter Man's powers only last 61 seconds at a time.
 He is vulnerable at other times but it is impossible for them to tell when he is and isn't using them.
 After hearing about the weakness, Octavian reveals a containment field capable of holding Matter Man if he can be captured.
 They draw him into a trap at the baseball ground and Matter Man's followers abandon him.
 With help from Teddy, Chalice is able to keep Matter Man busy until his powers disappear and he is taken into Gateway Army custody.